“Should we rebrand?”

 Make sure your people are well armed with the appropriate brand storytelling elements so they can effectively communicate and/or sell on your behalf.

-Learn More: Enabling a Consistent Brand Experience
+Learn More: Enabling a consistent brand experience

 Sign #3: It’s time for a new image